trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 To deploy our smart contracts, we're going to need to connect to a blockchain.
 Truffle has a built-in personal blockchain that can be used for testing.
 This blockchain is local to your system and does not interact with the main Ethereum network.

 You can create this blockchain and interact with it using [Truffle Develop](/docs/truffle/getting-started/using-truffle-develop-and-the-console#truffle-develop).
+Note that this will only work if the `development` network is commented out in `truffle-config.js`.

 1. Run Truffle Develop: